 A project of WASHINGTON REGIONAL ASSOCIATION OF GRANTMAKERS

-The Washington AIDS Partnership brings together ideas, people, & resources to fight HIV/AIDS in the Washington, DC metro region
+The Washington AIDS Partnership brings together ideas, people, & resources to fight HIV/AIDS in the Greater Washington, DC region

 What is the Washington AIDS Partnership??
-We are a committed group of individuals and organizations striving to prevent new HIV infections and help those living with HIV/AIDS in the Washington, DC metropolitan region.
-Each year, the Partnership raises money from people like you to support the most effective, life-saving HIV programs in our region, including HIV/AIDS prevention education for young people, HIV testing, support for front-line HIV/AIDS workers, and connecting people living with HIV/AIDS to medical care.
-In 2012, the Partnership helped the local community provide more than 12,000 people with information about how to protect themselves from HIV/AIDS, preventing countless HIV infections.
+We are a committed group of individuals and organizations striving to prevent new HIV infections and help those living with HIV/AIDS in the Greater Washington, DC region.
+Each year, the Partnership raises money from people like you to support the most effective, life-saving HIV programs in our region, including HIV testing, education to improve people's health, and connecting people living with HIV/AIDS to medical care.
+In 2013, the Partnership helped the local community provide more than 12,000 people with information about how to protect themselves from HIV/AIDS, preventing countless HIV infections.
 The Partnership also operates two other life-saving programs:

 Youth Development: The Partnership recruits, trains, and mentors a team of 12 young people each year who commit to a year of full-time volunteer service at local HIV/AIDS organizations and health service providers in the Washington, DC region.
 In exchange for their service, team members receive a small living allowance.
 Each individual is a critical resource to the community.
-The 2011-2012 team conducted 1,527 HIV testing and counseling sessions, and provided life-saving HIV education to 2,952 individuals.
-Not only do they help people drastically improve their lives, but the young people also leave the program transformed:
+The 2012-2013 team conducted 1,891 HIV testing and counseling sessions, and provided life-saving HIV education to 4,679 individuals.
+Not only do they help people drastically improve their lives, but members grow immensely through a year of service:

-Access to Care: Thousands of D.C. residents living with HIV/AIDS fail to get medical care despite knowing their status.
+Access to Care: Thousands of DC residents living with HIV/AIDS fail to get medical care despite knowing their status.
 Shame, stigma, and a confusing health care system are just a few reasons for this problem.
-The Washington AIDS Partnership’s Positive Pathways program places peer community health workers in D.C. neighborhoods to identify individuals living with HIV/AIDS and help them re-enter and navigate the health care system.
-Through Positive Pathways, over 500 individuals have been connected to medical care in the last eighteen months.
+The Washington AIDS Partnership’s Positive Pathways program places peer community health workers in DC neighborhoods to identify individuals living with HIV/AIDS and help them re-enter and navigate the health care system.
+Through Positive Pathways, over 500 individuals have been connected to medical care.
 A success story from Positive Pathways:

 For more information on the Washington AIDS Partnership, an initiative of the Washington Regional Association of Grantmakers, please visit the Partnership’s website: www.washingtonaidspartnership.org.